Why Huawei arrest deepens conflict between US and China

 "I don't see a way out of this," Scissors said.

-Likewise, Rod Hunter, an international economic official in President George W. Bush's White House and a partner at law firm Baker McKenzie, said, "I'm skeptical that the Chinese are going to want to say 'uncle.' " U.S. and Chinese officials are "trying to tackle a problem that is going to take years, maybe a decade, to resolve."
+Likewise, Rod Hunter, an international economic official in President George W. Bush's White House and a partner at law firm Baker McKenzie, said, "I'm skeptical that the Chinese are going to want to say 'uncle.'"
+U.S. and Chinese officials are "trying to tackle a problem that is going to take years, maybe a decade, to resolve."

 Bajak reported from Boston.
 AP staff writers Rob Gillies in Toronto and Joe McDonald in Beijing contributed to this report.